-Ms. Schumacher will be named General Counsel and Corporate Secretary of AbbVie.
+Ms. Schumacher will be named Executive Vice President, Business Development, External Affairs and General Counsel of AbbVie.
 She has served as Executive Vice President, General Counsel, and Corporate Secretary of Abbott since 2007 and Abbott's Senior Vice President, Corporate Secretary, and General Counsel from 2005 to 2007.
 Ms. Schumacher is also responsible for Abbott's licensing and acquisitions function and its Office of Ethics and Compliance.
 Prior to her appointment as General Counsel, Ms. Schumacher headed Abbott's litigation department.
 Ms. Schumacher became a corporate officer of Abbott in 2003.
 Ms. Schumacher joined Abbott in 1990.

-Mr. Richmond will be named Chief Human Resources Officer of AbbVie.
-He has served as Abbott's Divisional Vice President of Compensation & Benefits since 2008, Group Vice President of Talent and Rewards since 2007, and Divisional Vice President of Talent Acquisition since 2006.
-Mr. Richmond joined Abbott in 2006.
+Mr. Chase will be named Executive Vice President, Chief Financial Officer of AbbVie.
+He has served as Vice President, Licensing and Acquisitions since 2010, Vice President, Treasurer from 2007 to 2010, and Divisional Vice President, Controller of Abbott International from 2004 to 2007.
+Mr. Chase became a corporate officer of Abbott in December 2007.
+Mr. Chase joined Abbott in 1989.

-Mr. Alban is expected to be named AbbVie's Senior Vice President, Proprietary Pharmaceutical Products, Global Commercial Operations at or before the distribution.
+Mr. Alban is expected to be named AbbVie's Executive Vice President, Commercial Operations at or before the distribution.
 He has served as Abbott's Senior Vice President, Proprietary Pharmaceutical Products, Global Commercial Operations since 2011, as Senior Vice President, International Pharmaceuticals from 2009 to 2011, and as Vice President, Pharmaceuticals, Western Europe and Canada from 2008 to 2009, as Vice President, Western Europe and Canada from 2007 to 2008, and as Vice President, European Operations from 2006 to 2007.
 Mr. Alban joined Abbott in 1986.

-Dr. Leonard is expected to be named Senior Vice President, Pharmaceuticals, Research and Development of AbbVie at or before the distribution.
+Dr. Leonard is expected to be named Senior Vice President, Chief Scientific Officer of AbbVie at or before the distribution.
 He has served as Abbott's Senior Vice President, Pharmaceuticals, Research and Development since 2008 and Vice President, Global Pharmaceutical Research and Development from 2006 to 2008.
 Dr. Leonard became a corporate officer of Abbott in 1999.
 Dr. Leonard joined Abbott in 1992.